-- Don’t cut your grass lower than 2-3 inches – Your blades should be set high enough that they aren’t unevenly cutting the grass.
+- Don’t cut your grass lower than 2 to 3 inches – Your blades should be set high enough that they aren’t unevenly cutting the grass.

 - Alternate the areas where your animals urinate – If you can’t change where Fido goes to the bathroom, you can use some water to dilute the urine.
-Just a little water sprayed where the dog peed will keep the grass from soaking up as much urine.
+Just a little water sprayed where the dog relieved themselves will keep the grass from soaking up as much urine.

 - Water your lawn in the early morning or not at all – If the yard has some dew on it in the morning, it won’t need to be watered.